alecarraro/spmv-row-partitioning-bench/README.md

-# Project Title: Parallel Matrix-Vector Multiplication
+# Partitioning Schemes for Parallel Matrix-Vector Multiplication

 ## Project Overview
 In this project I wanted to benchmark the performance of different partioning schemes for parallel sparse matrix-vector multiplication (SPMV) using the the Compressed Sparse Row (CSR) format.
 The algorithms are written in C and accelerated using OpenMP directives.
 The three partitioning schemes implemented in this project are: